dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

   > [!IMPORTANT]
   > The <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> isn't directly related to the reconnection UI appearing.
 The keep-alive interval doesn't necessarily need to be changed.
 If the reconnection UI appearance issue is due to timeouts, the <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> and <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> can be increased and the keep-alive interval can remain the same.
 The important consideration is that if you change the keep-alive interval, make sure that the client timeout value is at least double the value of the keep-alive interval and that the keep-alive interval on the client matches the server setting.
   >
-  > In the following example, <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> and <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> are set to their default values and shown for demonstration purposes in case you need to change the value.
-The <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> is increased to 60 seconds, and the <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> is increased to 30 seconds.
+  > In the following example, the <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> is increased to 60 seconds, and the <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> is increased to 30 seconds.

   For a Blazor Server app in `Program.cs`: